makerdao/integration-examples/README.md

 ### topup

-Prevent your CDP from getting liquidated (automated risk management)
+Prevent your CDP from getting liquidated (automated risk management) -- "top it up" with collateral to stay above a target collateralization ratio.

 __Example usage__
 ```shell